The Society of Classical Poets: The Keystone Scops

 and 100% Truth:

 And things go rapidly downhill after that very rocky start.
-Wordsworth is undoubtedly rolling over in his grave, but
+Wordsworth may be rolling over in his grave,

 probably not with pleasure.
 And where-oh-where are the